freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

   - Develop active social community space where users can share progress and ask questions
     - Currently - Discord server
     - Eventually moving to Matrix/Element server w/ Discord/Slack bridge
   - Nurture long term user support, actively encourage growth via semi-automated interactions with software and community spaces
+  - The FreeMoCap Community userbase comprises the following heavily overlapping sub-communities:
+       -  **Researcher community**:  Researchers centered around integerated 'Laser Skeleton' research (Gestalt of vision + motor is greater than the sum of its parts), including sub-specialties of theory-driven and applied/clinical investigations.
+       -  **Developer community**:  Software developers and technologists dedicated to the long term stability and development of the main artifactual vehicles of the FMC-OSE
+       -  **User community** of technically and geographically diverse set of end user communities dedicated to the specialized domains and cross-disciplinary bridges asscociated with the broad domain of topics, fields, and methods associated with the FMC-P.
+       -  Metrics - Prism/Pokemon power chart of community composition, noting specialists relative to generalists
+          -  tie to `Working in Public` 'toys', 'stadiums', 'clubs', 'federations' (goal is federations)
+          -  We are a 'stadium' that wants to be a `stratified federation` (i.e. federation with